Stamp Act 1765: Other Colonies

 In Frederick, Maryland, a court of 12 magistrates ruled the Stamp Act invalid on 23 November 1765, and directed that businesses and colonial officials proceed in all matters without use of the stamps.
 A week later, a crowd conducted a mock funeral procession for the act in the streets of Frederick.
 The magistrates have been dubbed the "12 Immortal Justices," and 23 November has been designated "Repudiation Day" by the Maryland state legislature.
 On 1 October 2015, Senator Cardin (D-MD) read into the Congressional Record a statement noting 2015 as the 250th anniversary of the event.
 Among the 12 magistrates was William Luckett, who later served as lieutenant colonel in the Maryland Militia at the Battle of Germantown.

 Other popular demonstrations occurred in Portsmouth, New Hampshire; Annapolis, Maryland; Wilmington and New Bern, North Carolina; and Charleston, South Carolina.
-In Philadelphia, Pennsylvania demonstrations were subdued but even targeted Benjamin Franklin's home, although it was not vandalized.
+In Philadelphia, Pennsylvania demonstrations were subdued but even targeted Benjamin Franklin's home, although it was not vandalised.
 By 16 November, twelve of the stamp distributors had resigned.
 The Georgia distributor did not arrive in America until January 1766, but his first and only official action was to resign.

 The overall effect of these protests was to both anger and unite the American people like never before.
-Opposition to the act inspired both political and constitutional forms of literature throughout the colonies, strengthened the colonial political perception and involvement, and created new forms of organized resistance.
-These organized groups quickly learned that they could force royal officials to resign by employing violent measures and threats.
+Opposition to the act inspired both political and constitutional forms of literature throughout the colonies, strengthened the colonial political perception and involvement, and created new forms of organised resistance.
+These organised groups quickly learned that they could force royal officials to resign by employing violent measures and threats.